Generate variable voltages using PWM in MicroPython

 pwm_led.duty(duty) # For ESP32

-To be easier, we could specify the duty cycle percentage and then apply a formula.
+To clarify, you could specify the duty cycle percentage and then apply a formula.

 from machine import Pin, PWM